System Modelling

 The systems modelling language (SysML)[1] is a general-purpose modelling language for systems engineering applications.
 It supports the specification, analysis, design, verification and validation of a broad range of systems and systems-of-systems.
 SysML plays a crucial role in the MBSE methodology.
 SysML provides nine diagram types to represent different aspects of a system.
 These diagram types help modellers visualize and communicate various perspectives of a system's structure, behaviour, and requirements.

-Figure 1: REDRAW!
-Diagrams in SysML
+Figure 1: Diagrams in SysML

 Requirements